 The bridge itself is quite interesting because it’s small, but it’s a suspension bridge and has a decidedly European flavor to it.
 There is also a famous spectacular night view from the bridge to the south.
 For more on the area in general and the bridge, see our post on Suitengumae.

-By far the biggest attraction in Kiyosumi-shirakawa is Kiyosumi Garden – a spectacular Japanese garden complete with walking paths, a tea house, and a pond.
+By far the biggest attraction in Kiyosumi-shirakawa is Kiyosumi Garden (aka Kiyosumi Teien) – a spectacular Japanese garden complete with walking paths, a tea house, and a pond.
 The gardens are well worth a look.
 The garden is just south of 474 on Kiyosumi Dori.
 Turn right (south) at Kiyosumi Dori from 474.
 You can also enter on the east end of 474 itself.
+There’s an annual pass for a mere $6 available.
 There’s also a large library at the south end of the park – Fukagawa Library.